SpicyDoritos/ReconTracks/README.md

 ### ReconTracks JSON Converter
 Convert your `song_genres.json` into a CSV for use with services like StreamerSongList:

+1. Load ReconTracks Json Convertor with your favorite browser
-1. Upload your `song_genres.json` file from `C:\Users\<YourName>\AppData\Roaming\REAPER\Scripts\ReconTracks`
+2. Upload your `song_genres.json` file from `C:\Users\<YourName>\AppData\Roaming\REAPER\Scripts\ReconTracks`
-2. The converter extracts Artist, Song Name, and Genre from each entry
+3. The converter extracts Artist, Song Name, and Genre from each entry
-3. Review the parsed data in a table
+4. Review the parsed data in a table
-4. Download the CSV and import it into your song request service
+5. Download the CSV and import it into your song request service

 ---